 There is no doubt, that council tenders are a BIG deal for small businesses.
-If you are able to win one, you have a secure source of work for the next year or two and sets your company up to be able to rapidly expand, getting more equipment and go for even bigger tenders.
+If you are able to win one, you have a secure source of work for the next year or two and set your company up to be able to rapidly expand, get more equipment and go for even bigger tenders.

-To get more information on how to win tree maintenance tenders, I sat down with Jason Cooney from The Tender Team so talk in a little more detail about what it takes to win a council tender.
+To get more information on how to win tree maintenance tenders, I sat down with Jason Cooney from The Tender Team and talked in a little more detail about what it takes to win a council tender.

 Ben: Jason thanks again for taking the time to do this, do you want to start off by giving me a little bit of background on yourself and your experience writing tenders?

 Jason: Sure, I started off in a job as a tender writer, and for the last 7 years I’ve been running a consultancy called the tender team and the team helps companies in Australia and some in the UK in the United States as well, write tenders and I also run a company called tax consulting, which is the same thing, just a UK brand name and we help people write tenders in the construction industry as well as other professionals.

 Ben: Okay.
 And you’ve had a bit of experience writing for the tree maintenance?